chingu-voyages/V54-tier3-team-35/README.md

 Here are the below steps needed to run the app in your system:

-Step 1 : Get a Gemini API key from https://ai.google.dev/gemini-api/docs/api-key Step 2: create an .env file in the backend directory with the following contents
+Step 1 : Get a Gemini API key from https://ai.google.dev/gemini-api/docs/api-key

+Step 2: create an .env file in the backend directory with the following contents:

   * `DB_HOST`=localhost